All GLP-1 medications from licensed 503A pharmacies Browse Products

 If a state tightens its telehealth prescribing requirements, your provider may need to adjust how they deliver care.
 This could mean switching from asynchronous to synchronous consultations or requiring periodic in-person visits.

-Staying informed about your state's telehealth policies is smart but not essential.
+Staying informed about your state's telehealth policies is smart but not important.
 Your provider is responsible for prescribing within the law.
 Your job is to provide accurate health information and follow your treatment plan.

 For ongoing updates about , check with your provider regularly.